francepack/backend_module_0_capstone/day_5/README.md

 Earlier in the week, you learned about one type of collection storage - Arrays.
 Today, you will learn about another collection storage device call a Hash.
 We use hashes on a near daily basis as programmers and understanding how to build hashes and how to retrieve information from a hash can make your life as a programmer much easier.

-When you are all done with the lessons, exercises, and questions for today, you will once again use git to save your work, and then put it in the cloud on Github.
+When you are all done with the lessons, exercises, and questions for today, you will once again use git to save your work locally, and then send your work to Github.

 ## Open your local copy of backend_module_0_capstone

-Using your terminal, open the local copy of the repository that you created during setup.
-To do this, you will need to use the terminal command `cd` to change into the directory that holds the repository.
-Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
-If you are having trouble with this, see the day_1 instructions.
+Using your terminal, open your local copy of the forked repository you created during setup.
+Hopefully you are getting the hang of this, but revisit [day_1](../Day_1) for more detail if needed.

 1. Work through the [Hashes](https://learnrubythehardway.org/book/ex39.html) lesson from Learn Ruby the Hard Way.